 Plate tectonics, with attendant continental motions, is arguably the most important manifestation of mantle convection.
-However, despite the sophistication and scale convection present-day mantle models [Balachandar et al., 1996; Bunge et al., 1997; Tackley et al., 1994]), they do not exhibit this fundamental mode of behavior unless constrained to do so by the modeler.
+However, despite the sophistication and scale of present-day mantle convection models (e.g., [Balachandar et al., 1996; Bunge et al., 1997; Tackley et al., 1994]), they do not exhibit this fundamental mode of behavior unless constrained to do so by the modeler.
 Platelike behavior does not emerge from the type of viscous flow formulation which has commonly been used to model mantle convection, because it does not include the modes of lithospheric behavior responsible for strain localization, weakening and thus plate boundary formation.
 The quest for self-consistent plate tectonics, in which plates arise naturally from the material description rather than being imposed by the modeler, is regarded as a type of "Holy Grail" by mantle convection modelers.
-We are now at an exciting time, when mantle convection modelers are beginning to incorporate more realistic lithospheric rheologies into their models, and the first "self-consistent" models are emerging [Bercovici, 1996; Tackley, 1998a; Trompert and Hansen, 1998], although such models are still in their infancy and far from realistic.
-The transition from models with imposed or kinematic plates to models with self-consistent plates is somewhat analogous to (although not as fundamental as) the recent transition in geodynamo modeling between kinematic dynamo models and fully selfconsistent dynamo models [Glatzmaier and Roberts, 1995; Kuang and Bloxham, 1997].
-Questions about the nature and evolution of the terrestrial planets Earth, Venus and Mars, including possible transitions between plate tectonic and non-plate-tectonic regimes [Davies, 1995; Moresi and Solomatov, 1998; Turcotte, 1993], could then be answered in a unified and self-consistent framework rather than piecemeal changing of boundary conditions, etc.
+We are now at an

+The History and Dynamics of Global Plate Motions Geophysical Monograph 121 Copyright 2000 by the American Geophysical Union exciting time, when mantle convection modelers are beginning to incorporate more realistic lithospheric rheologies into their models, and the first "self-consistent" models are emerging [Bercovici, 1996; Tackley, 1998a; Trompert and Hansen, 1998], although such models are still in their infancy and far from realistic.
+The transition from models with imposed or kinematic plates to models with self-consistent plates is somewhat analagous to (although not as fundamental as) the recent transition in geodynamo modeling between kinematic dynamo models and fully self-consistent dynamo models [Glatzmaier and Roberts, 1995; Kuang and Bloxham, 1997].
+Questions about the nature and evolution of the terrestrial planets Earth, Venus and Mars, including possible transitions between plate tectonic and non-plate-tectonic regimes [Davies, 1995; Moresi and Solomatov, 1998; Turcotte, 1993], could then be answered in a unified and selfconsistent framework rather than piecemeal changing of boundary conditions, etc.

 This paper aims to assess the current state of research in the field.
-One component of plate tectonics is continents, so the paper begins by reviewing models which include continents but not oceanic plates, and presents some new 3-D models to investigate whether supercontinent cycles are an inherent characteristic of the dynamics.
+One component of plate tectonics is continents, so the paper begins by reviewing models which include continents but not oceanic plates, and presents some new

+3-D models to investigate whether supercontinent cycles are an inherent characteristic of the dynamics.
 This is followed by an examination of the problems inherent in incorporating plate tectonics in convection models, a review of our (presently incomplete) knowledge of lithospheric rheology and mechanisms responsible for localization, a presentation of some simple parameterization and models to illustrate how this may lead to plate boundary formation, and finally a discussion of fundamental issues and problems that must be addressed in future research.
 In keeping with the spirit of this volume a large fraction of the discussion is review and synthesis, although the majority of the presented results are new and previously unpublished, as is much of the parameterization.
 This paper does not attempt to cover brittle processes in any detail, but rather focuses on ductile processes.